 Changing how the fully sighted see the visually impaired

-I worked in the videogames industry at Atari, Accolade and Mattel Toys for many years as a Senior Product Manager releasing 35 titles to the market for PC and various consoles.
-Many of the games I worked on were multi-million unit sellers.
-Throughout my career, I also created sound effects and music for most of the titles I worked on becoming adept at Foley work and voice over production.
+I worked in the videogames industry at Atari, Accolade and Mattel Toys for nearly 15 years as a Senior Product Manager releasing 35 titles to the market for PC and various consoles.
+Throughout my career, I also created sound effects and music for many of the titles I produced, becoming adept at Foley work and voice over production.

 In 2016, I embarked on a quest to change perceptions of what can be accomplished by the visually impaired.
-I debuted a six-year-long body positive photographic project called Landscapes of the Body http://www.bodyscapes.photography/, and began publicly speaking about my work, my career, my art and my profound vision loss.
+I debuted a six-year-long body positive photographic project called Landscapes of the Body http://www.bodyscapes.photography/, and began speaking about my work, career, art and profound vision loss.
 My goal is to change how the fully sighted see the visually impaired.

-I do not charge for my speaking time, rather I see it as an opportunity to share my experiences and educate the fully sighted on what the visually impaired can accomplish, and it is fun for me to talk about making video games.
-My presentations are suitable for all ages and are easily tailored for your audience.
-Just let me know if you are more interested art-centric, game-centric or vision, adaptive technology geared.
-I can certainly also find a balance of all the topics for general interest/inspirational speaking.
+I do not charge for my speaking time, rather I see it as an opportunity to share my experiences and educate the fully sighted on what the visually impaired can accomplish.
+My presentations are suitable for all ages and are easily tailored for your audience. whether art-focused, game-focused or somewhere between, I am happy to speak to your group.

 Upcoming speaking engagements:

-September 21st 2017: Ted spoke at Madelife in Boulder Colorado about the Landscapes of the Body project.
+September 21st 2017: Madelife in Boulder Colorado about the Landscapes of the Body project.
 Select images from the Landscapes of the Body collection were were exhibited through October 30, 2017.

 August 3-6, 2017: Ted spoke at Heather’s Camp in Wichita Kansas.
 Heather’s camp is a summer camp experience for blind and visually impaired children.
 Ted shared the story of his vision loss and taking up photography as a way to share his unique vision of the human form and the world around him with others.